 Can distraction osteogenesis be used instead of bone grafts to add bone to my jaws?

 Yes.
 Recent advances in technology have provided the oral and maxillofacial surgeon with a distraction device that can be used to slowly grow bone in selected areas of bone loss that has occurred in the upper and lower jaws.
 The newly formed bone can then serve as an excellent foundation for dental implants.

 Does distraction osteogenesis leave scars on the face?

-No. The entire surgery is performed within the mouth and the distraction devices used by Dr. Simoncic remain inside the mouth.
+No. The entire surgery is performed within the mouth and the distraction devices used by Drs.
+Simoncic or Cross remain inside the mouth.
 There are no facial surgical incisions made, therefore, no facial scars result.